johnrott/johnrott/README.md

 One of my recent projects is a complete FPGA accelerated human detection system:

-Camera
-  |
-  v
-Raspberry Pi Zero 2 W
+Camera -> Raspberry Pi Zero 2 W -> ESP32 -> FPGA -> HOG Feature Extraction -> SVM Inference -> Embedded Control
-  |
-  v
-ESP32
-  |
-  v
-FPGA
-  |
-  |-- HOG Feature Extraction
-  |-- SVM Inference
-  |-- Embedded Control

 The project started as an HLS based HOG accelerator and evolved into a live embedded vision pipeline with custom communication logic and FPGA based inference.